 - If the proposal is unacceptable, clearly explain to the employee why it cannot be approved.
 Be supportive and suggest practical alternatives.
 If appropriate, encourage the employee to revise the proposal.

 - If the proposal is acceptable, sign the UCLA FlexWork Agreement and obtain approval from your department head.

 - Provide a copy of the completed agreement to the employee, and forward the original agreement to your HR representative for placement into the employee’s personnel file.

 - An initial trial period of 1-3 months is recommended; however, at the discretion of department management, a shorter or longer trial period may be implemented.

 - Schedule regular meetings with the employee to review the success of the arrangement, particularly during the initial trial period.

 - Amend or re-approve the arrangement at the conclusion of the trial period.

-- Telecommute requests arising from a medical condition or disability must be considered.
+- Remote work requests arising from a medical condition or disability must be considered.
 If the request is acceptable, follow the process outlined above.
 If the request is not acceptable, the University must engage the employee with a reasonable accommodation process.
 Please contact Employee Disability Management Services (EDMS) at [email protected] to request assistance.
 Please visit the EDMS website for more information.